Amir Azam Khan: Political career

 In 1936, Sardar Amir Azam started his political career when he joined the Muslim League as the Secretary for Muzaffarnagar.
 And soon he was elected a member of the U.P.
 Muslim League Council.
 He remained the Secretary of District Muslim League for some time and thus gained experience in administrative organizing functions.
 He supported Mr. Liaquat Ali Khan and the Muslim League in the 1945-46 Central Legislature Elections from the Meerut Constituency of Uttar Pradesh.
 During the Pakistan Movement he had the opportunity to work with prominent leaders of the Muslim League.
+He belonged to the generation that helped shape Pakistan during its formative years.
+As a close associate of the Muslim League leadership, he was among the administrators and politicians who stabilized government functioning after independence, especially under Prime Minister Liaquat Ali Khan.

 Soon the independence of Pakistan in 1947, Amir Azam and his family moved to Punjab, Pakistan and resided in Rawalpindi.
 He moved to the prominence within the city due to his work in trying to solve issues related to services and rehabilitation of Refugees from India.
-He worked devotedly for their relief and rehabilitation in his district and soon attained became the president of the city Municipal Committee and also the President of Rawalpindi City Muslim League.
+He worked devotedly for their relief and rehabilitation in his district and soon attained became the president of the city Municipal Committee and also the President of Rawalpindi City Muslim League.Sardar Amir Azam Khan served in important capacities — notably as Minister for Refugees, Rehabilitation, and later as Interior Minister.
+He represented what might be called the “administrative nationalist” tradition — focused less on populism and more on building stable institutions.
+He maintained a pragmatic and moderate outlook.
+Even political critics generally regarded him as a man of integrity and strong administrative ability.some historical sources or accounts mention that Sardar Amir Azam Khan briefly functioned as Acting Prime Minister of Pakistan, likely for a short transitional or liaison period, when the sitting prime minister was either out of the country, between cabinets, or temporarily unavailable. and later his withdrawal from front-line politics reflect his dignity and sense of principle rather than lust for power.

 After Quaid-e-Azam Muhammad Ali Jinnah formed the very first Pakistani government headed by Liaquat Ali Khan, Sardar Amir Azam supported the Muslim League from Punjab in 1951 and was nominated MCA by Liaquat Ali Khan to serve in the first Central Government.
 He further held offices in the Planning Commission, and as Chairman of the Pakistan Standard, a newspaper that was a part of Muslim League.